JasonNDao/Machine-Learning-with-C/README.md

 Machine Learning Matrix Project (Computer Architecture Fall 2020)

 # Note:
-If on Windows, before cloning, run `git config --global core.autocrlf input`.
+If on Windows, before cloning, run `git config --global core.autocrlf input` on git.
 The program was created to run on Unix based systems!